AdobeDocs/commerce-merchant-services.en/help/data-connection/create-audience.md

     When building an audience, you can specify a time interval to capture recent activity.
 Setting a time interval allows you to target users based on their recent interactions or behaviors within a specific timeframe.

-1. In the right rail, set the audience properties by providing a name, description, and evaluation method for the audience.
+1. In the **Audience Properties** section on the right-hand side of the workspace, set the audience properties by providing a name, description, and evaluation method for the audience.

 1. To save the audience, click **[!UICONTROL Save and Close]**.

-    The details of your audience appears.
+    The details of your audience displays on the **Audience** dashboard.

 ### 2. Activate the audience to the [!DNL Commerce] destination

-You make an audience available in [!DNL Commerce by activating it for the [!DNL Commerce] destination.
+You make an audience available in [!DNL Commerce] by activating it for the [!DNL Commerce] destination.
-``

 >[!IMPORTANT]
 >